The Sweet Side of Japanese Green Peppers

-Actually, in the Japanese version of the Disney Pixar movie Inside Out "eat your vegetables" scene, broccoli was replaced by green peppers because they are more hated by Japanese children.
+Actually, in the Japanese version of the Disney Pixar movie Inside Out there is an "eat your vegetables" scene in which broccoli was replaced by green peppers because they are more hated by Japanese children.
 The scene originally showed the animation's main character Riley throwing a tantrum in disgust at the idea of eating broccoli for dinner.
 However, since Japanese children typically like broccoli, it was changed to green peppers so audience members could relate better.

-There are many tasty ways to consume green peppers, that please even the picky tastebuds of children.
+There are many tasty ways to consume green peppers that please even the picky tastebuds of children.
 Moreover, in Japan, young kids are introduced to a variety of seasonal produce at a very early age.
-For example, at some nursery schools, children as young as 1, 2 and 3 years old learn how to cook with green peppers in summer as part of the curriculum and get to sample some different dishes using that ingredient, therefore encouraging them to learn to enjoy this particular vegetable.
+For example, at some nursery schools, children as young as one, two and three years of age learn how to cook with green peppers in summer as part of the curriculum and get to sample some different dishes using that ingredient, therefore encouraging them to learn to enjoy this particular vegetable.

 Tasty green pepper recipes